Stickybit-zz/playground-7srh7lld/statement.md

 This article have been designed to get you prepared with the questions you may encounter during a technical interview for the subject of Java Programming Language.
-Typical jobs descriptions requiring Java skills are Java Backend programmer or Java Fullstack programmer.
+Typical jobs descriptions requiring Java skills are Java Backend programmer and Java Fullstack programmer.

 As per my experience, most of the questions are related to:
 1. the programming language particularities (syntax, core API)